by Contributing Author

 Remember, though, that it is not just your front door where the mezuzah will be placed.
 It will also be placed in bedrooms, living rooms, kitchens, or dining rooms.
 Make sure to choose something that will look natural beside each door of the house.
 Remember, the mezuzah is ordinarily placed at an angle, so make sure to consider its size and the ease at which you will be able to keep it in position.

 Pick Out Some Designs With Your Children

 There are many alternative designs to look at if you have children.
 Some fun designs include Minions, Spongebob Squarepants, and many more cartoonish ideas your child might enjoy.
 Take into account their personality.
-Instead of picking a design that you think they might like, try to involve them in the process.
+Instead of picking a design you think they might like, involve them in the process.
 Let them browse and pick something which will be true to them.
-Choosing a fun mezuzah case design with your child will also ignite their interest in the mezuzah itself, which will in turn make them familiar with the script inside the casing.
+Choosing a fun mezuzah case design with your child will also ignite their interest in the mezuzah itself, which will, in turn, make them familiar with the script inside the casing.